oehf/ipf/src/site/markdown/index.md

 | Feature                                         | Description
 |-------------------------------------------------|-----------------------------------------------
 | [Support for eHealth integration profiles]      | A set of components for creating actor interfaces as specified in IHE and Continua integration profiles.
 IPF currently supports creation of actor interfaces for the IHE profiles XDS.a, XDS.b, PIX, PDQ, PIXv3, PDQv3, QED, XCPD, XCA, XCA-I, XCF, XPID, PCD, as well as for Continua profiles HRN and WAN.
 | [HL7 Message processing]                        | Basis for HL7 message processing is the HL7v2 DSL.
-These provides the basis for implementing [HL7 message processing Camel routes].
+These provides the basis for implementing [HL7 Message processing Camel routes].
+| [HL7 Message translation]                       | Translation utilities for translating between HL7v3 and HL7v2 messages for correspdoning IHE transactions
 | [CDA Support]                                   | Wrapping a number of CDA-related libraries, providing the basis for implementing [CDA processing Camel routes].